jferdaus/map.io/README.md

 # map.io
-This is a infographics program for showing the video of 7 Divisions of Bangladesh.
+This is an infographics program for showing the video of 7 Divisions of Bangladesh.